Blogs

 WHY USE A MORTGAGE BROKER?

 Mortgage brokers are paid a commission by a Bank to bring them new business.
 The total commission is a percentage of your lending.
 Some brokers are also aligned to particular Banks, which isn't ideal for you as the customer.
 However, the amount of/percentage of a mortgage broker’s commission must, by law, be disclosed to you.
 What's important is that the broker does not have a particular loyalty to only one or two Banks, but instead they canvas a range of lenders for you.
 Ethically and legally they are obliged to work in your best interests.
 We have repeatedly acted for property and refinancing clients going from one Bank to another and for a multitude of reasons.
 We have therefore worked with a range of West Auckland, North West and Waikato based mortgage brokers.
 We hand selected only the best to refer our clients to.
 Why?
 Because the mortgage brokers that we recommend to our clients have demonstrated to us their high level of ethics, professionalism and experience in the banking industry.
-Given this, our clients can rely on: high standards of ethics and professionalism, and confidence that their broker is: reliable, reputable, experienced, honest and are working in soley for your best interests.
+Given this, our clients can rely on: high standards of ethics and professionalism, and confidence that their broker is: reliable, reputable, experienced, honest and are working in solely for your best interests.
 Ethics and a client’s best interests are the foundation of our legal practice.
 So, it’s important to us, and our clients, that we refer to only the best.

 SIGNUP TO RECEIVE OUR NEWSLETTER